agentgrey/ToDoList/README.md

 # ToDo List App
-Todo list app made as Minor Project in Coding Ninjas using NodeJS and MongoDB as database.
+Todo list app made as Major Project in Coding Ninjas using NodeJS and MongoDB as database.

 ## Instructions